dfroger/numini/README.md

 The supported types are:

-    - integer,
+    - integer
-    - float,
+    - float
-    - string,
+    - string
-    - boolean,
+    - boolean
     - custom type (C++ class)

 Variable value can be scalar of these types, or homogeneous vector or